 The discussion is divided into two camps.
-Some companies prefer to inform RAN2 that there is no restriction on which node to handle RLC configuration and RAN3 should figure out when finalizing the solution.
-Some companies prefer to confirm this assumption with RAN2.
+A few companies prefer that there is no restriction on which node to handle RLC configuration and RAN3 should figure out when finalizing the solution.
+A majority of companies prefer to confirm this assumption with RAN2.

 Include RAN3’s discussion for RLC handling in the reply LS.
-Clarify with RAN2 if any issue is foreseen.
+Ask RAN2 if previous RAN2 assumption is now confirmed.

 Issue 3